 How much an asset is being used and by which member of staff

-Another feature to look out for when building an accurate asset register is mobile access; having access with mobile devices allows data to be accessible to anyone, anywhere, and at any time.
+Another feature to look out for when building an accurate asset register is mobile access.
+Having mobile access allows data to be accessible to anyone, anywhere, and at any time.
 For example, if a teacher wanted to check the current location of a projector screen, they wouldn’t need to be on school grounds to access the register and check the data.
 Instead, they could do this at home via a smartphone.

-Sticking to an allocated budget that has been set by your school, district, or MAT (Multi-Academy Trust) can be difficult, especially without a form of spend-tracking in place.
-But, with an effective asset management tool, both you and your department heads are able to track spending for each faculty.
-This can help you to understand how the school’s budget is being used and how it can be better utilised.
+Sticking to an allocated budget that has been set by the school, district, or MAT (Multi-Academy Trust) can be difficult, especially without a form of spend-tracking in place.
+But, with an effective asset management tool, department heads are able to track spending for their own faculty.
+This can help to understand how the school’s budget is being used and how it can be better utilised.

 Having a dedicated solution for tracking spending and budget costs can also help to: